-Subparagraphs 1.a. - 1.nn.: Against Applicant
+Subparagraphs 1.c. - 1.k.: Against Applicant

 Conclusion

 In light of all of the circumstances presented by the record in this case, it is not clearly consistent with the national interest to grant Applicant eligibility for access to a sensitive position.
 Eligibility for access to sensitive information is denied.